xcape-io/PyProps/RASPBERRY_PI_PROPS.md

     ```bash
     $ sudo apt-get install screen
     ```
-**screen** is a full-screen window manager required to start props program remotely from SSH.
+**screen** is a full-screen window manager required to start prop program remotely from SSH.

 3. MQTT, PyQt5 and Eric IDE